 In the end, your choice will come down to your budget, intended use, and whether you plan on using mass texts, 1-on-1 messaging for sales and support, or both.
 The chart below will give you a quick overview of your options.

 We get asked a lot of questions about switching numbers.
 While it’s easy to change the number associated with your SimpleTexting account, the implications differ depending on what number you were using, and what number you plan on switching to.
 It’s essential to be aware of what they are before you make any decision.

-Whether you’re just getting started with texting, or are already using our shared short code and want your own number—we’re here to help.
+Whether you’re just getting started with texting, or want to provision a dedicated short code—we’re here to help.
 Get in touch with our support team by clicking the chat bubble at the corner of your screen.
-We’re happy to answer any questions you have, and get you up-and-running with the right number in no time.
+We’re happy to answer any questions you have and get you up-and-running with the right number in no time.

 Text marketing can drive more sales, increase customer loyalty, and ultimately help grow your business.
 But—before we inundate you with all of its benefits—you likely want to know what text marketing is and how it works.Read